AlexKanakis5/web_project/ProjectDiary.md

 ## <b>Next steps:

-<li>Add a user page
+<li>Add a user page - <b>DONE
 <li>Check the functionality where the student can select 2nd and 3rd professor.
 Can they add more?
-Does the invite dissapear when the professors have accepted?
+Does the invite dissapear when the professors have accepted? - <b>DONE????
-<li>Delete the invite if user declines (later in order to test invite system)
+<li>Delete the invite if user declines (later in order to test invite system) <b>PENDING
+<li>Student accepts invites but diploma isn't added <b>PENDING
+<li>Mobile site login press does nothing <b>PENDING
+<li>Add the option for the prof to grade a diploma

+# 07 / 01 / 2025

+## 1. Implemented Filtering On professor page

+<li> Professor can filter diplomas based on status (pending, finished, cancelled) and their role(main/ second/ third prof).

+## 2. Added Statistics page

+<li> Added a statistics page for the professor implemented with chartjs.
+It doesn't do what I want it to because I haven't decided the stats it should show